OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 The following code sample shows an implementation of a temperature-streaming function that saves state globally.
 Note the following about this code:

 - `streamTemperature` updates the temperature values displayed in the cell every second and it uses the `savedTemperatures` variable as its data source.
 You'll note `streamTemperature` is a streaming function not only because of its name but because it uses a cancellation handler.
-Although it is not specified in this sample for brevity, assume that the JSON metadata for `streamTemperature` specifies the property `"cancelable": true`, which is required for streaming functions.
+Although it is not specified in this sample for brevity, assume that the JSON metadata for `streamTemperature` specifies `"stream": true` and `"cancelable": true`, both of which are required for streaming functions.

 - Users may call `streamTemperature` from several cells in the Excel UI.
 Each call reads data from the same `savedTemperatures` variable.